Foot Locker’s Mary Dillon Is Honored with 2024 Baker Retailing Center and RLC Global Forum Retail Excellence Award

 A person in formal attire presents an award to another person against a purple backdrop that says "Retail Excellence Award" and includes branding for Wharton and Baker Retailing Center.

 On the evening of Monday, October 14th, in New York’s elegant Rainbow Room, the air was abuzz with excitement.
-The luminaries of retail were gathered for a dinner to honor Mary Dillon, the CEO of Foot Locker and the groundbreaking former CEO of Ulta Beauty and other major retailers.
+The luminaries of retail were gathered for a dinner to honor Mary Dillon, the CEO of Foot Locker and the former CEO of Ulta Beauty and other major retailers.
 The event kicked off the 2024 Baker Retailing Center and RLC Global Forum CEO Summit, where Dillon would receive the Retail Excellence Award.

-The Baker Retailing Center has now achieved its 21st year.
 The event marked the third time the Center has given the Baker Retailing Center and RLC Global Forum Retail Excellence Award.
 Past recipients were famed fashion designer Tory Burch and former Estee Lauder CEO Leonard Lauder.
 “You’re in very good company,” Jay Baker (former President and Director of the Kohl’s Corporation and founder of the Baker Retailing Center) said, smiling at Mary Dillon, “and they’re in very good company.”

 “I am astounded by what she has accomplished,” Baker went on, “and I wish her the best of luck with Foot Locker.”
 Baker also noted that Mary is involved with several philanthropic causes, in which he said he and his wife Patty are strong believers.